 Section 1.
 Definition of Vacancy.
 A vacancy is not created by a reassignment outside 35 miles that is agreed upon by the employee and Appointing Authority.

 A vacancy is defined as a non-temporary (more than 12 months) opening in the classified service which the Appointing Authority determines to fill.
-A vacancy is not created by reassignment within thirty-five (35) miles to the same classification.
+A vacancy is not created by reassignment within thirty-five (35) miles to the same classification or reassignment over thirty-five (35) miles to the same classification that is mutually agreed upon by the Appointing Authority and employee.

 Section 2.
 Permanent Reassignment.
 Allows for permanent reassignment outside 35 miles that is agreed upon by the employee and Appointing Authority.